 The day turned out to be one of those days where you meet people on the street and they say ‘man, I wish mercury would hurry the hell up and unretrograde’ and you nod and say ‘totally!’
 Because this is Ubud and that’s the UK equivalent of saying ‘alright?’
 ‘Yeah, not bad.’
 But after paying 300 quid to Qatar fucking airways (that’s what they should rebrand as) for a cancellation fee (long story) I was the one screaming at Mercury to unretrograde its ass double-quick.

-Then I had to spend the entire day, when not stuck in traffic on Raya Ubud (mercury again) contemplating mowing down the Japanese tourists who cause the traffic jams, writing copy about San Diego which made me sad and frustrated because I really, really want to go to Comic Con one day (with half-naked actors at my side pretending to be Alex & Jack) and this dream seems to be eluding me (mercury again?)
+Then I had to spend the entire day, when not stuck in traffic on Raya Ubud (mercury again) contemplating mowing down the Japanese tourists who cause the traffic jams with their mega buses, writing copy about San Diego which made me sad and frustrated because I really, really want to go to Comic Con one day (with half-naked actors at my side pretending to be Alex & Jack) and this dream seems to be eluding me (mercury again?)

 3 million ants (minus the ones that got hurled with the cushion) are running this way and that in utter panic.
 Their chicken feast has vanished, what will come next?
 Earthquake?
 Fire?
 No…Flood!
 I fill a bucket with water, throw the pillow onto the roof and douse it with water.
 Ants are however stubborn little things.
 They cling to the cushion through several dousings until in the end, the cushion goes the way of the chicken, tossed into the garden below.
 Only after I throw it do I think to shout a warning in case anyone is walking below.